FESTIVALS AND TRADITIONS

 - JUNE: Traditional sowing of rice, Planta't a Pals campaign, Concert by Pals’ musicians

-- AUGUST: Concerts of Sardanes.
-Fair of wine and cava and cheese-tasting, Annual Festival of Pals, Annual Festival of Pals Beach.
+- AUGUST: Concerts of Sardanes, Exhibition and tasting of wines: Wine in Pals, Annual Festival of Pals, Annual Festival of Pals Beach.

 - SEPTEMBER: Annual Festival of Masos de Pals, National Day of Catalonia.